7 Poor Working Conditions that Hurt Employee Productivity

 Much of the conversation on facility management best practices has centered around reducing real estate costs.
 While this is certainly a smart strategy, there comes a point when there’s only so much you can cut.

-That's why Kate Lister, president of Global Workplace Analytics, recommends focusing on improvements in employee productivity, which can have an even greater impact on the bottom line.
-One of the most effective ways to do this is by reducing or eliminating poor working conditions.
+That’s why Kate Lister, president of Global Workplace Analytics, recommends focusing on improvements in employee productivity, which can have an even greater impact on the bottom line.
+One of the most effective ways to improve employee productivity is by reducing or eliminating poor working conditions.

 1) Inadequate Space Utilization